fxboxed/eugo/content/france/specials/historical/_index.md

 It's a great place to learn about French royalty and enjoy the beauty of the Loire Valley.

-Consider a stay at [Chateau de Targé](https://www.tripadvisor.com/Attractions-g187196-Activities-c47-Loire_Valley.html) for a complete experience.

 *   Explore the royal apartments and imagine life as a king or queen.
 *   Enjoy panoramic views of the Loire River from the château's terraces.